MazzyK/CountPrimeNums/README.md

 # CountPrimeNums
-a basic Python programme to count prime numbers in a specific range
+A basic Python programme to count and display prime numbers in a specific range given a user input.